jeremysrand/BuGS/BUGS.md

 FIXED
 =======

+* Sometimes at the end of the flea sound, there is a short high pitched tone.
 * Sometimes when the player dies, the "you can shoot" indicator is left behind as garbage on-screen.
 * Sometimes when you die, a spider may enter and the spider sound will start playing.
 Because audio is stopped by player death and it has already happened, the spider sound ends up going on even though the spider is not moving.
 * Sometimes the spider doesn't seem to freeze when the player dies.
 This may be related to the sound problem also.
 If the per-frame spider update code isn't handling player death correctly, that could explain both.